 You can opt in for Amazon’s Subscribe and Save program to receive a discount on items you regularly use and purchase.
 The subscription for your products of choice is monthly and items can be edited at any time.
 It’s beneficial not only for savings, but also because your order is delivered right to your doorstep (which is perfect if you’re lazy).
 It helps to avoid going to the store last minute or not being able to visit a budget store, only to end up spending more and also not receiving the discount.

 Many people love using coupons to save.
 But it can take a lot of time and effort to find them.
-For some it’s a hobby that leads to a thrill each time they find a deal.
+For some, it’s a hobby that leads to a thrill each time they find a deal.
 That’s great.
 But for the lazy person, the time required may not be feasible.
-Instead of scouring the internet and newspapers for coupons, buy products that are low priced to begin with such as generic store brands such as No Name or budget brands, budget grocery stores with low prices like No Frills or Food Basics instead of the higher end stores.
+Instead of scouring the internet and newspapers for coupons, buy products that are low priced to begin with, such as generic store brands.

 While manually finding coupons online or in newspapers takes a lot of time and effort, you can automate the process for online purchases through browser add-ons like Gumdrop and Honey that help save in a variety of product categories.

-Are you in debt?
+Do you have credit card debt or some other outstanding loans?
 It’s time to consolidate.
 Debt isn’t just stressful, but expensive too with all of the added interest.
 If you’re lazy with money, start getting rid of your debt now.
 If you don’t take action now, you probably won’t later on either and it’ll just keep piling on.

 If your savings are depleting and you’re in debt, it may be time that you asked for help.
-Give us a call, 1-888-287-8506 today to speak to a trained credit counsellor and find out how you can get your budget under control.
-You can also try our Free Debt Analysis online and a counsellor will reach out to you.
+Give us a call at 1-888-294-3130 today to speak to a trained credit counsellor and find out how you can get your budget under control.